AmielCyber/SmartFan/README.md

 ### Summary
 We created a program automatically turns on and off a typical fan based on the temperature.
-The fan is connected to a wifi enabled plug which is controlled by a Raspberry Pi.
+The fan is connected to a WiFi enabled plug which is controlled by a Raspberry Pi.
 The Raspberry Pi has a temperature sensor connected to the board and will automatically turn on the fan when a certain temperature is reached.
 When the temperature drops below a certain temperature, the fan is turned off by the Raspberry Pi.
 The temperature limit that turns on the fan is entered by the user.